DaBigBlob/libsql-stateless/README.md

 # Goto [`WIKI`](https://github.com/DaBigBlob/libsql-stateless/wiki) for  Specifications and Examples

 # TODO
-- Switch to protobuf from json? (not really needed if not reading thousands or rows/s)
+- Switch to protobuf from json? (not really needed if not reading thousands of rows/s)
 - Finding the purpose of my existence.

 # Special Thanks